carlomilanesi/measures-rs/docs/Tutorial.md

 the vector (3.3, 1.1) mi/h is obtained.
 ```

 We have a planar measure used to specify a direction.
-Its unit is `Unspecified`; it is a kind of dummy unit, to use when we don't need a real unit of measurement.
+Its unit is `measures::dimensionless::One`; it is a kind of dummy built-in unit, to use when we don't have a real unit of measurement.

 Then, we need to normalize it, otherwise the result will make no sense.